SuperClaude-Org/SuperCodex_Framework/Docs/Getting-Started/quick-start.md

 ---

-## What is SuperGemini Really?
+## What is SuperCodex Really?

-SuperGemini is a meta-programming framework that enhances Gemini CLI with:
+SuperCodex is a meta-programming framework that enhances Codex CLI with:

 **18 Slash Commands** for workflow automation (/sg:analyze, /sg:implement, /sg:workflow)
 **13 AI Specialists** with domain expertise (architect, security, frontend, backend)